 It's YOU, the people of District 32 that I will stand for.

-As I watched the Baltimore riots in 2015, I felt called to do something.
+As I watched the Baltimore riots in 2015, I felt called to do something more to help.
 So that year I read to a second grade classroom in a charter school in west Baltimore.
-This past school year I tutored and read in a south Baltimore public elementary school through Reading Partners.
+Then the past two school years, I tutored and read in a south Baltimore public elementary school through Reading Partners.